piotrpiedel/EarthquakesFinder/README.md

 Application uses API to fetch earthquakes: https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php

-# Run app
+# App requirements
 1. JAVA_HOME variable should be provided to run program;
 2. Import project to your IDE and run.
 3. Lombok plugin is required to properly display code.
-4. To exit write character q and press enter or exit console/program;
+4. Required java - 1.8;

-Required java - 1.8;
+# Java version and libraries
 Application is written using Java 8.
 Libraries used in project:
 - [GeoJson POJOs for Jackson](https://github.com/opendatalab-de/geojson-jackson) [1.12]